otaviocsantos/color-culture/README.md

 ## Usage

-A "hello, world" style example, this will create a color black and display its value as a string in an alert window:
+A "hello, world" example, this will create a color black and display its value as a string in an alert window:
 ```ts
 import { RGB } from 'color-culture';